 Life.
 Life happens to me like it happens to everyone.

 What else?
 People in my life I’ve found difficult, people in my life I’ve found impressive, friends who come and go, and sometimes come back.
 Children’s friends, children’s friends’ parents.
-Family, neighbours, employees (I remain a director of a company with my ex), teachers, shop assistants, pension advisors, call centre workers.
+Family, neighbours, employees (I am a director of a company with my ex husband), teachers, shop assistants, pension advisors, call centre workers.
 And clients.
 You.
 Organisations, and individuals.
 You qualify me to do this work.
 I learn from you, your experience of the world, your expression of that experience, where you take it and what you do.

 It’s wonderful, this work.
 And that’s the other thing that qualifies me.
 I love it, in a way I’ve never loved my work before.
 At last.
 I found you.